Google Gemini

 Continuing with our example of the lab-grown meat, we asked the model to check its response against the results obtained through a Google search.

 The model then searches for information related to the answer previously given, and adds both a source and a colour code to the output.
 The source indicates where it received its answers from, and the colour code indicates whether the model was able to find corroborating information (green) or conflicting information (orange).
 It is still the user’s responsibility to validate the sources and the information, but this can be a helpful tool to help identify some of the more questionable statements.
-Please note the source is not always a scientific paper or otherwise reliable source.
-Hence it is important to always validate both the stated information as well as the reliability of the source provided.

 In the example given, one statement was found to conflict with the typical response given by a Google search, and was flagged for user review.